nailahartigan/nailahartigan/README.md

 - 🔭 I’m currently working on my portfolio using HTML and CSS...
 - 🌱 I’m currently learning to become a junior software developer...
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with Git, Git and more Git!
+- 🤔 I’m looking for help with JavaScript!
 - 💬 Ask me about anything you like.
 - 📫 How to reach me: nailahartigan@gmail.com.
 - 😄 Pronouns: Her/She...